 - Area: Lovely location in a quiet backstreet in the heart of the historic center, moments from the river and punts.
 There’s a stunning view of the central colleges which are around the corner; Market Square and Great St Mary’s are just a bit further.
 Stroll from Quayside in the other direction to find the green open spaces of Jesus Green and Midsummer Common.
 Close to pretty much everything, including an array of good restaurants, pubs, and shopping.

-- How To Get There: From Cambridge train station, take the Citi 1 or Citi 3 bus to the Christ’s College stop.
+- How to Get There: From Cambridge train station, take the Citi 1 or Citi 3 bus to the Christ’s College stop.
 From there it’s a 7-minute walk (0.4 mile) to the hotel.
-National Express buses are a good transfer option from London Stansted or London Luton airports; these stop on Parkside, 16 minutes’ walk (0.8 mile) away.
-You can also take a bus, e.g. the Citi 5, Citi 6, or the Park and Ride to Bridge Street, just around the corner from the hotel (0.1 mile, 2-minute walk).
+National Express buses are a good transfer option from London Stansted or London Luton airports; these stop on Parkside, 15 minutes’ walk (0.8 mile) away.
+You can also take a bus, e.g. the Citi 5, Citi 6, or the Park and Ride to Bridge Street, just around the corner from the hotel (0.1 mile).

 The Varsity Hotel & Spa – The Basics

 - Ages: Guests tend to be couples looking to celebrate a special occasion, as well as travelers on a city break, professionals, and families with children.

 - View: Rooms on the upper floors have huge windows, and some also have balconies from which to enjoy views of the river and Jesus Green, or the towers of the colleges, including John’s and Trinity.
 The view becomes truly spectacular from the restaurant, SIX Brasserie, and the rooftop bar.